GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/provisiongcp.md

 <br>

 Before you provision cloud resources, you must take into account the Google Cloud resources locations.
-At the time of writing this document, Visual Inspection AI is only available in us-central and europe-west4 regions.
+At the time of writing this document, Visual Inspection AI is only available in __us-central__ and __europe-west4__ regions.

-If you enable the `-x` flag, the script will provision a GCE instance with T4 GPU, which is [not available in every GCP region](https://cloud.google.com/compute/docs/gpus/gpu-regions-zones).
+*Note:* If you are planning to deploy the VIAI Edge solution in sandbox, add the `-x` flag at the end of the following command.
+The script will provision a GCE instance with a T4 GPU to be used as a sandbox.
+See instructions below.

-Execute the following tasks:
+In the _setup machine_ (your Linux or macOS), execute the following tasks:

 1. Clone the VIAI Edge cloud project and switch to the source folder: